-Then Jesus made the disciples get into the boat and go on ahead to the other side of the lake, while he sent the people away.
+Immediately Jesus made the disciples get into the boat and go on ahead of him to the other side, while he dismissed the crowd.

-After sending the people away, he went up a hill by himself to pray.
-When evening came, Jesus was there alone; and by this time the boat was far out in the lake, tossed about by the waves because the wind was blowing against it.
+After he had dismissed them, he went up on a mountainside by himself to pray.
+When evening came, he was there alone, but the boat was already a considerable distance from land, buffeted by the waves because the wind was against it.

-When they saw him walking on the water, they were terrified.
-“It’s a ghost!” they said, and screamed with fear.
+When the disciples saw him walking on the lake, they were terrified.
+“It’s a ghost,” they said, and cried out in fear.

-They both got into the boat, and the wind died down.
+And when they climbed into the boat, the wind died down.

-Then the disciples in the boat worshipped Jesus.
-“Truly you are the Son of God!” they exclaimed.
+Then those who were in the boat worshiped him, saying, “Truly you are the Son of God.”

 • Here, Peter is willing to believe, and believing, so does.
 He begins to walk on water and in doing so participate in the greatest of miracles for no man has ever walked on water.
 True, Christ came walking on water but as God/man who could transform matter (water to wine), resurrect the dead, restore sight and give healing his ambulation atop the waves would be in keeping with the disciples experience of Christ as truly being the son of God.
 Peter, as mere mortal, believes and sustained in that belief he walks towards Christ.